Member of parliament: New Zealand

-The New Zealand Parliament is made up of the monarch and the unicameral House of Representatives.
-A member of Parliament is a member of the House of Representatives, which has a minimum of 120 members, elected at a general election for a three-year term.
+The New Zealand Parliament is a unicameral legislature made up of the monarch and the House of Representatives.
+A 'member of Parliament' is a member of the House of Representatives, which has a minimum of 120 members, elected at a general election for a three-year term.
 There are 72 electorate MPs, of which seven are elected only by Māori who have chosen to be registered on a separate Māori electoral roll.
 The remaining members are elected by proportional representation from published party lists.

-Since 1907, members of House of Representatives have been referred to as 'Member of Parliament', abbreviated MP.
+Since 1907, members of the House of Representatives have been referred to as 'Member of Parliament', abbreviated MP.
 From the 1860s until 1907 they were designated as 'Member of the House of Representatives', abbreviated 'MHR'.
 Between the first general election, in 1853, and the 1860s, the designation was "Member of the General Assembly", abbreviated MGA.
-Before 1951, New Zealand had an upper house, the Legislative Council whose members were appointed.
+Before 1951, New Zealand had an upper house, the Legislative Council, whose members were appointed.

 Pakistan

-A Member of Parliament is a member of the either of the two houses of Pakistani Parliament, i.e. National Assembly of Pakistan and Senate of Pakistan.
-National Assembly of Pakistan has total of 342 member where 272 members are directly elected through the election and 70 seats are reserved for women and minorities.
-The member of national Assembly of Pakistan, MNA has the tenure of 5 years.
-In the other hand there are 104 total members of Senate of Pakistan, where all the four provinces are represented by 23 senators regardless of population, while the Islamabad Capital Territory is represented by four senators.
-The member of the Senate of Pakistan, Senator has the tenure of 6 years.
+A member of Parliament is a member of either of the two houses of the Pakistani Parliament: the National Assembly of Pakistan and Senate of Pakistan.
+The National Assembly of Pakistan has a total of 342 members, of whom 272 are directly elected, and 70 seats are reserved for women and minorities.
+A member of the National Assembly of Pakistan (MNA) has a tenure of five years.
+On the other hand, there are 104 members of the Senate of Pakistan, in which all four provinces are represented by 23 senators regardless of population, while the Islamabad Capital Territory is represented by four senators.
+A member of the Senate of Pakistan (a senator) has a tenure of six years.